paolinadoleva/Breakout/README.md

 You may use the following as a rubric for your slides:
 * Introduction slide.
 (1 slide)
 * Brief overview of your game.
 (1-2 slide(s))
-> Include screenshots from your game here.
+> Include detailed screenshots or gameplay video from your game here.
 * A brief diagram describing how your game works.
 (1-2 slide(s))
 * Disagreements.
 (1 slide)
 * Lessons Learned.
 (1 slide)